 Where would a traditional British garden party be without a raffle or some sort of prize draw?
 It’s what we come to expect of such events.
 In years gone by, these sorts of competitions would be held to raise money for repairs to local buildings such as churches, or for more altruistic reasons such as to give back to local charities or organizations that need support in times of crisis.

 For the most part, human beings are generous and will donate their time and money to causes they feel are worthwhile, or will help benefit them in some way.
-This notion, has, over the last few years been applied to lotteries, with more and more charities turning to using sophisticated and hi-tech ways of raising money to benefit their causes, whilst also encouraging people to support good works too.
+This notion, has, over the last few years been applied to lotteries, with more and more charities turning to use sophisticated and hi-tech ways of raising money to benefit their causes, whilst also encouraging people to support good works too.
 But are charity lotteries a good idea, or something that is a real game of chance?

 Charity And the World We Live in Now

 We’re living in times of uncertainty and increasing economic downturn and everyone, including charities, is suffering.
 When normal avenues of fundraising don’t seem to be working, or producing enough revenue to keep organizations like these running effectively, they have to turn to more inspired means to help them raise the cash they need.
 Cue the idea of a charity lottery (or as they are described in the industry ‘society lotteries’).
-At face value they are simply a way of encouraging people to donate a little of their money on a regular basis, with a chance of winning a big cash payout at the end of it all.
+At face value, they are simply a way of encouraging people to donate a little of their money on a regular basis, with a chance of winning a big cash payout at the end of it all.

 How Are They Monitored?

 Charity lotteries are extremely stringently regulated – no two ways about it.
-In order to register and set up a current charitable foundation with a lottery scheme, you must fill out the same types of registration documents as you would have to if you were setting up a casino that deals with many millions of pounds.
+In order to register and set up a current charitable foundation with a lottery scheme, you must fill out the same types of registration documents as you would have if you were setting up a casino that deals with many millions of pounds.

-All charity lotteries have to show they’ve made a profit after costs of twenty per cent.
+All charity lotteries have to show they’ve made a profit after costs of twenty percent.
 For example, if a charity lottery makes £20,000 it’s got to prove it makes an income of roughly £4,000 for the charity after any prizes given out and associated marketing and advertising costs are taken into account.
-This is fine for long established lotteries, but for newly set up ventures, it’s harder and harder to get started and obtain a foothold in an increasingly competitive marketplace.
+This is fine for long-established lotteries, but for newly set up ventures, it’s harder and harder to get started and obtain a foothold in an increasingly competitive marketplace.

 If a charity wants to run two draws and advertise in two different forms – for instance online and in print, say in a national or local newspaper, they have to register a different set of regulatory forms to cover both mediums.